Presentation Manager: Presentation Manager for Unix

 In the late 1980s, Hewlett-Packard and Microsoft collaborated on an implementation of Presentation Manager for Unix systems running the X11 windowing system.
 The port consisted of two separate pieces of software - a toolkit, window manager and style guide named CXI (Common X Interface) and an implementation of the Presentation Manager API for Unix named PM/X. Both CXI and PM/X were submitted to the Open Software Foundation for consideration as OSF's new user interface standard for Unix, which eventually became Motif.
-OSF ultimately selected CXI, but used Digital Equipment Corporation's XUI API instead of PM/X. Microsoft and HP continued the development of PM/X for some time after the release of Motif, but it was ultimately abandoned.
+OSF ultimately selected CXI, but used Digital Equipment Corporation's XUI API instead of PM/X. Microsoft and HP continued the development of PM/X for some time after the release of Motif, with Microsoft integrating the product into a joint development strategy with SCO to bring a common user interface to OS/2 and SCO's Unix products, but it was ultimately abandoned.

 Technical details

 PM follows the Common User Access interface conventions.

 It also supports mouse chording for copying and pasting text.

 An important problem was that of the single input queue: a non-responsive application could block the processing of user-interface messages, thus freezing the graphical interface.
 This problem has been solved in Windows NT, where such an application would just become a dead rectangle on the screen; in later versions it became possible to move or hide it.
 In OS/2 it was solved in a FixPack, using a timer to determine when an application was not responding to events.